spinnaker/spinnaker.github.io/reference/providers/kubernetes-v2/index.md

   When set to `true`, tells Spinnaker to ignore this resource.
   The resource is not cached and does not show up in the Spinnaker UI.

-# How Kubernetes Resources Are Managed by Spinnaker
+# How Kubernetes resources are managed by Spinnaker

 Resource mapping between Spinnaker and Kubernetes constructs, as well as the introduction of new types of resources, is a lot more flexible in the